aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/animation-multi-frame-images/create-multi-frame-tiff-images-aspose-imaging-dotnet/_index.md

 ---
-title: "How to Convert JPEG to TIFF and Create Multi-Frame TIFF Images with Aspose.Imaging for .NET"
+title: "Learn to Convert JPEG to TIFF and Create Multi-Frame TIFF Images Using Aspose.Imaging for .NET"
 description: "Learn how to convert JPEG to TIFF and create multi‑frame TIFF images using Aspose.Imaging for .NET.
 Includes setup, TiffOptions configuration, loading images from directory, and frame handling."
 date: "2026-02-09"
 weight: 1